axyyu/dawn/README.md

 * Copy and rename examplesettings.py to settings.py and add the postgresql database uri and the secret key.

-* Run migrations to populate the postgresql database with `python manage.py migrate`.
+* Run migrations to populate the postgresql database with `python3 manage.py migrate`.

 * To run the development server, run `python manage.py runserver`.